 Thankfully, most SEO professionals no longer disproportionally focus on single on-page elements.

-While focus has shifted to content and context, there’s still a place for on-page factors and ensuring that tags are unique and present on each page and that content at least addresses topics even if it doesn’t have to be hyper-focused on the frequency and density of specific words.
+While the focus has shifted to content and context, there’s still a place for on-page factors and ensuring that tags are unique and present on each page.
+Make sure content at least addresses the full breadth of the topic, even if it isn’t hyper-focused on the frequency and density of specific words.

 Having a solid grasp on the on-page factors, how they work together to help build context, and what is fact versus fiction on their true impact on rankings is key.

-While we all want to develop content that naturally attracts links and never worry about link building, you still need to understand how linking impacts rankings and link building strategy.
+While we all want to develop content that naturally attracts links and never worry about link building, you still need to understand how linking impacts rankings.

 A commonly misunderstood aspect is quantity versus quality and how too much or too little focus on links and authority can hold back optimization efforts.